AePS e-KYC Security: Protecting Your Data During Account Setup

 Understanding AePS: What It Is and How It Helps You

-The Aadhaar Enabled Payment System, or AePS, is a clever way to do banking using your unique Aadhaar number.
-It’s all about making financial services available to everyone, everywhere.
+The Aadhaar Enabled Payment System, or AePS, is an innovative method to do banking using your unique Aadhaar number.
+Its purpose is to make financial services universally accessible.

 What is Aadhaar Enabled Payment System (AePS)?